CodingWithDavid/BlazorBugTrackerWithSchofolding/README.md

 1. Steps needed to prepare to use the feature
 2. How to use the feature using entity framework and SQLite
-3. A qucik tip on how to to entity framework migrations and DB update
+3. A quick tip on how to create entity framework migrations and DB update
 4. The final application as defined by the scaffolding.
+5. Using Data Annotations
+6. Using validation with the scaffolding tool
+7. Using the new AllowValues data annotations

 ## Problems or Suggestions